-Breakthrough studies may finally explain why we sleep
+Studies may finally explain why we sleep

 The average human spends 26 years of life sleeping.
 That's a lot of z's, and for what?
 Interestingly, the question of why we sleep is one of the great mysteries of biology.

 Most theorists believe that sleep is of particular importance to the health of the brain or the nervous system.
 After all, the effects of sleep deprivation usually take a mental toll, often in the form of memory loss, hallucinations or even seizures.

-Interestingly though, every animal ever studied needs to sleep in some capacity, regardless of the size of its brain or the complexity of its nervous system.
+In fact, a new study published in Nature Communications looked at how sleep deprivation affects the brain.
+If the brain is deprived of sleep for too long, the brain doesn't have time to repaired neuronal DNA damage that accumulates during waking hours.

+A team of researchers turned to zebrafish for answers.
+(Zebrafish are transparent and their DNA and nuclear proteins can be observed with a microscope, making them easy to study.)
+They discovered that when the fish were awake, broken strands of DNA gathered together and chromosomes weren't active.
+When the fish were asleep however, the DNA strands repaired themselves, and the chromosomes were more active.
+Their findings show that animals (and possibly humans, too) need sleep in order for single neurons to repair themselves.

-So what gives?
-Well, a few breakthrough brain studies from the University of Wisconsin may finally offer some answers.
+Breakthrough brain studies from the University of Wisconsin may offer even more answers.
 In short, we need to sleep to remember and to forget.

 Research published in July 2016 and spearheaded by Giulio Tononi of the University of Wisconsin-Madison represents the best evidence yet of what happens when we sleep, reports New Scientist.
 Tononi's team took slices from the brains of mice before and after sleep.
 They found that synapses, or connections between neurons, were 18 percent smaller when sampled after a period of sleep.
 In other words, it seems that the connections between neurons in our brains are being trimmed or weakened while we snooze.